AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-checklist-item-unchecks.md

 ---
-title: "Boards: Checklist item does not stay checked"
+title: 'Boards: Checklist item does not stay checked'
-description: "When a user checks a checklist item on a card, the checklist item immediately unchecks.
-The item does not remain checked."
+description: When a user checks a checklist item on a card, the checklist item immediately unchecks.
+The item does not remain checked.
 hidefromtoc: yes
 feature: Agile
+exl-id: 65191c68-f88e-4ffc-8d57-6786e1d6f08e
 ---
 # Boards: Checklist item does not stay checked

 When a user checks a checklist item on a card, the checklist item immediately unchecks.
 The item does not remain checked.

 _First reported on April 30, 2024._